LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/accessrules.rst

 For safety reasons, the facility is a controll-access zone; researcher can only enter if accompanied by a member of the MRI Staff.

 In the Facility, experiments (human scans) can be carried out as long as the required healthcare staff are avaiable (MRI Tech and, if applicable, a doctor to perform an examination) every week Monday to Friday, 8AM to 8PM.
-When healthcare staff is not present, usaers can access the Facility to prepare experiments and to define fMRI acquisition protocol to be used (phantom scans), but only when accompanied by a member of the MRI Staff.
+When healthcare staff is not present, users can access the Facility to prepare experiments and to define fMRI acquisition protocol to be used (phantom scans), but only when accompanied by a member of the MRI Staff.

 Training
 ----------